MartinoFabbro/citadel/content/Blueprints.md

 - **Indefinite Improvement:** Players can research their blueprints indefinitely, enhancing aspects such as durability, efficiency, and power.
 This ensures that older ships or items become progressively less competitive compared to upgraded versions

-- **Research Aggressiveness:** Players can choose the aggressiveness of their research.
+- **[[Research Aggressiveness]]:** Players can choose the aggressiveness of their research.
 More aggressive research speeds up the improvement process but also increases the chances of research failure, adding a risk-reward element to blueprint advancement.

+- **[[Industrial espionage]]**:  Constructing advanced ships, outposts, and items often requires collaboration.
+Players must share their blueprints with trusted allies or specialized builders who possess the necessary facilities and skills.
+This sharing process inherently involves risks, as the recipient may attempt to steal the blueprint's content and advancements.

 Similar to _EVE Online_, blueprints must be placed in stasis during the research process.
 This means that the blueprint cannot be used to construct new items while it is being upgraded.